ericmuckley/laser_triggering/README.md

     * **mso.py**: module for controlling Tektronix MSO64 oscilloscope
     * **ops.py**: module for controlling operations and file I/O of the main GUI
     * **srs.py**: module for controlling SRS DG645 digital delay pulse generator
+    * **slink.py**: module for controlling Gentech S-link photometer
 * **logs**: default directory for saving experiment configuration files and logging experimental data
 * **support_files**: directory for storing supporting files (_APT.dll_, _APTAPI.h_, _ATP.lib_) and other unused depreciated files

+# Editing the software
+To edit the user interface, use *QT Designer*.
+This installed by default with *Anaconda*.
+After *Anaconda* is installed, open the *Anaconda prompt*.
+In the command prompt, type ```designer``` and hit *enter*.
+The program *QT Designer* will open.
+Next, open the file *ui.ui* which is the unser-interface design file in this directory.
+The user interface can now be edited.
+Each widget on the user-interface can be named with a custom name, and this name will be called by the *app.py* file to assign functionality to the widget.

+The main script which opens up the user-interface file is *app.py*.
+This script contains code for connecting each user-interface widget with associated functions to run when that widget is activated by the user.
+The script also calls other modules which control specific instruments.
+These are located inside the *instr_libs* directory.
+For example, the module *srs.py* inside the *instr_libs* directory contains code for controlling the SRS digital Delay Generator.
+In *app.py*, data is transferred between *app.py* and *srs.py* using the dictionary *self.srs*, which ocntains references to all SRS-related widgets on the user-interface.